-Katydids are cousins to crickets, grasshoppers, and mole crickets, and you do not want them in your garden or landscape.
+Katydids are cousins to crickets, grasshoppers, and mole crickets, and you might not want them in your garden or landscape.

 There are over 250 different species of katydid in North America (over 2,000 species worldwide).
 The name ‘katydid’ refers to the sound made by males when they are trying to attract receptive females.

 Katydids can be difficult to see.
 It’s not that they are small, because they aren’t.
 Mature katydids can range from 1/2” to nearly 5” in length!
 The difficulty lies in their resemblance to leaves and the fact that they are mostly nocturnal.
 During the day, they hide out in trees and shrubs, blending with the foliage.
 They tend to have a bright green, blade-like body, with large hind legs.
 They look a lot like flattened grasshoppers, but with extra long antennae (or ‘horns’).
 Very often, the only notice you will get that katydids are present is the damage they cause and a male’s strident chirp.

 Katydids (Tettigoniidae) start out as oval-shaped eggs that are laid in rows, at the end of summer, in the soil and in host plant stem holes.
 These eggs often hatch out looking like tiny adult katydids with big heads and small wings.
 Nymphs of some species of katydid mimic spiders or leaf-footed bugs in their early stages of development to avoid being eaten.
 As they feed and grow, they shed their outer exoskeleton and go through several instars before reaching adult size.
 As summer nears its end, males start singing to attract females.
 Females use the volume and fluency of a male’s chirp to judge his fitness level.
 In order to ensure a healthy pregnancy for the female, male katydids provide their (temporary) mates with a ‘nuptial gift’ of sperm and highly nutritious food.